National Math + Science Initiative 2016-2018

 Chartiers Valley teachers and administrators are dedicated to providing students with relevant, real-world learning opportunities, which has played a significant role in making our district a leader in STEM education, as well as a resource for school districts throughout the region.

 Expanding STEM Strategies to Continue Building 21st Century Skills>>

 CVSD Featured in Next Pittsburgh video>>

 The Primary School has been recognized as a model Tier 1 school for Universal School-Wide Positive Behavior Interventions and supports.
-The school community passed an evaluation in February 2015 with flying colors, scoring 100% in both assessed areas.
+The school community passed an evaluation with flying colors two years in a row.
 As a result, the school is eligible for grant opportunities to sustain and extend our school-wide programs, which help all students to “Be Respectful, Be Responsible, and Be Safe.”
 In 2016, the Primary School received a grant for the expansion of the SWPBIS Tier 2 and Tier 3 programming.

 Chartiers Valley School District, in conjunction with Collier Township and Scott Township, was designated as a 2014 Model Agency by the National Association of School Resource Officers (NASRO) for its School Resource Officer program.
 The model agency recognition is awarded to agencies that exemplify the NASRO Triad Concept – trainings, policies and standards – to ensure professional service to the school community.
 Learn more>>